-Whilst the Old World just assumes you know a lot from the name and practically speaking a Chateauneuf is the original Rhone “GSM”.
+Old World traditions presume you know so much about a Chateauneuf and in practical terms a Chateauneuf is the original Rhone “GSM ”.

-Hyphens, apostrophes, non breaking spaces and full stops can dominate this area for wines, and they can make a huge difference: Stag’s Leap versus Stags Leap [Winery]; Latour versus La Tour anyone?
+There is a huge difference between hyphens, apostrophes, non-breaking spaces and full stops when it comes to wines.
+Stag’s Leap versus Stags Leap [Winery]; Latour versus La Tour anyone?